olssonm/l5-humans/readme.md

 $ composer require olssonm/l5-humans
 ```

-In Laravel > 5.5 the service provider will be automatically added.
+Since Laravel > 5.5 the service provider will be automatically added.
 You can also add the service provider to your `app.php` manually:

 ``` php
 'providers' => [